VukTodorovic/FastDownloader/README.md

 # FastDownloader

 ## Description
-Fast download of files through multiple parallel TCP connections Project features fast download of files from server through multiple concurrent TCP connections.
+Fast download of files through multiple parallel TCP connections.
+Project features fast download of files from server through multiple concurrent TCP connections.
 Server can serve multiple clients at the same time.
 Client and Server are both implemented in Python.

 ## Workflow
 - Client handshakes with server that is listening on port 1337